Who says that effects pedals are only for guitarists and bassists?

 Boss certainly knows how to target specific musicians and they prove that with the Acoustic Singer.
 This is the ideal pedal for singers that play acoustic guitar.
 While it’s not a very pretty pedal, it’s simple but expansive functionality and signal routing flexibility makes this a vocal effects pedal you don’t want to overlook.

 - Add guitar effects pedals to vocals or instrumentsCreate exciting and unique effects as you performTurn on multiple effects using one footswitchWorks with either dynamic or condenser microphones

 While multi-effects pedals designed for vocalists are often the ideal choice for performers, few give you the option of an effects loop.
 The Radial Engineering Voco-Loco takes a simpler approach that allows you to customize your own effects not only for vocals, but any instrument that requires a microphone.

-This pedal is different from most on the list in that it doesn’t include any onboard effects so to speak.
-At its core, the Voco-Loco is a mic preamp and an effects loop.
+This pedal differs from most on the list in that it doesn’t include any onboard effects.
+The Voco-Loco is a mic preamp and an effects loop at its core.
 The beauty of this design concept is that you can incorporate any effects pedal you want into the effects loop and then modify it using the onboard EQ and preamp gain.

-Because it isn’t tailored for any specific kind of instrument, you can use this is if you are a vocalist that plays wind instruments or any other kind of instrument that requires a microphone.
-It is dynamic and condenser microphone friendly, making it a great option for the stage or in the studio.
+You can use this if you are a vocalist who plays wind instruments or any other instrument that requires a microphone.
+It is dynamic and condenser microphone friendly, making it an excellent option for the stage or studio.